cranndarach/git-tutorial/04-working-with-remotes.md

 git push -u origin master
 ```

 `master` is the name of the **branch** that you are on.
-Branching will be
-covered later, but in short, it allows you to copy the repo at a certain point
+Branching will be covered later, but in short, it allows you to copy the repo at a certain point so
-so that you can make changes in one branch but not another.
-By default, the main
-branch in a repository is called *master*.
+that you can make changes in one branch but not another.
+By default, the main branch in a repository is called *master*.

-The `-u` option tells it to set up the current branch to track any changes on
-its remote counterpart, and vice versa.
-It essentially pairs your local branch
+The `-u` option means "set upstream," meaning that it tells git to set up the current branch to track any changes on its remote counterpart, and vice versa.
+It
-`master` with the remote branch `origin/master`.
-That way, for future pushes,
-you can just run `git push` by itself without any extra arguments.
-But nothing
+pairs your local branch `master` with the remote branch `origin/master` so that for future pushes, you can just run `git push` by itself without any extra
-bad will happen if you still run `git push [-u] origin master` each time.
+arguments.
+But nothing bad will happen if you still run `git push [-u] origin master` each time.

 ### Integrating this into your workflow